 Now, when you know how the flow happens we will dig deeper into the blockchain service

 Let’s split the todo-manager.js file by functionality so it will be more readable

 Welcome!
 We have one more developer onboarded on EOS.

 You already have the structure, flow, and knowledge.
-You already know how to build a dApp on EOS.
-What is left is just to give it a try on your own, man, it’s easy just follow the EOS dApp tutorial steps.
+You already know how to build EOS dApps.
+What is left is just to give it a try on your own, man, it’s easy just follow the EOS dApps tutorial steps.
 Come on, I want to see your great dApp!